This article was originally posted to the pre-magazine Freelance Traveller website in 2005 and reprinted in the March/April 2016 issue.

 Enlightened Ones are chosen for life or until a local bishop sees fit to change them.
 They propose their own followers in a form of testament, suggesting two to seven local brothers and sisters.
 The local bishop decides who the next Enlightened One is based on these suggestions.
 When a bishop dies or retires, the local Enlightened Ones vote one among them to be the next bishop.

 The Church receives most of its official funding from its members, who pay voluntary tithes and donate as they seem fit.
 In some areas the Church takes part in business life, mainly providing expert assistance in technical issues or partakes in AI- or cybernetics-related research.
-It is unlikely that the Church as an organisation would gain income from illegal activities – however, it is possible that members utilize their skills for shadier purposes.
+It is unlikely that the Church as an organisation would gain income from illegal activities—however, it is possible that members utilize their skills for shadier purposes.
 Some speculate that at least one or two megacorporations fund the Church, using it as a pro-technology lobby group.

 In addition to research, the main activity done by the Church is monitoring different networks and datastreams.
 The faithful monitor the networks to locate signs and messages from the Machine God.
-Quite often their practices ignore the local laws concerning right for privacy and secrecy of communication.
+Quite often their practices ignore the local laws concerning right to privacy and secrecy of communication.

 The Church is prosecuted in many places and often seen as source of much evil by conservative religious groups.
 Although the Church is a peaceful organisation, it will defend its existence vigorously.
 It will use violence to defend its members and property while retaliating through information leaks, hacking and other forms of technological warfare.

-Resources and members
+Resources and Members

 The resources available for the Church vary widely from place to place.
-The Church has the strongest foothold in heavily populated worlds with high level of technology.
+The Church has the strongest foothold in heavily populated worlds with high levels of technology.
 The Church can be expected to have access to millions of credits in such places, as well as have strong connections to local hacker groups, corporations dealing in high technology and people generally interested in cybernetic technology and artificial intelligences.

 Active members are almost exclusively human, though other species are accepted as well.
 Most are technically skilled or working among hard sciences, although every temple has a small security unit as well.
 Most of the believers are normal people who just happen to believe in what the Church of the Machine God teaches.
 However the masses often think the members to be crazy cyborgs who worship machines.